Publishing

 branches.
 Development is fast and continuous.
 When you are happy, you create a separate release

 branch which is pushed to PyPI (or wherever).
-This is a great option for small, speedy projects.
+This is a great option for small, speedy projects, and is the approach that we use here.

 Further reading